osrf/gazebo_tutorials/haptix_matlab/tutorial.md

 # Overview

-This tutorial will explain how to use Matlab or Octave for sending new joint commands to the simulated hand and receiving state updates.
+This tutorial will explain how to use Matlab or Octave for requesting a description of the hand, sending new joint commands, and receiving state updates.

 We assume that you have already done the [installation step](http://gazebosim.org/tutorials?tut=haptix_install&cat=haptix).

 # Start the Gazebo simulation

-Open a new terminal in the machine running Gazebo and start the HAPTIX simulation:
+Open a new terminal on the Linux machine running Gazebo and start the HAPTIX
+simulation:

 ~~~
 gazebo worlds/arat_test.world